bartoszkruba/chess_online-rest_api/README.md

 Then cd into **prod** folder.

-Edit docker-compose file and change credentials for admin account, MySQL database and RabbitMQ.
+Edit **docker-compose** file and change credentials for admin account, MySQL database and RabbitMQ.

+Default configuration is 2 services but you can change this setting to as many application replicas as you want.

 Deploy Docker stock by following command:
 ```
 $ docker stock deploy -c docker-compose.yml {your_stack_name}